 Furthermore, even in Williams syndrome, the excessive hearing gain may be partly explained by the high incidence of otitis media with effusion and the associated conductive hearing loss.

-Sahley and Nodar considered the observation that hyperacusis (and tinnitus) appear to increase in intensity at times of fatigue, anxiety, or stress.
+Sahley and Nodar observed that hyperacusis (and tinnitus) appear to increase in intensity at times of fatigue, anxiety, or stress.
 They hypothesize that, during stress, endogenous dynorphins are released in the synaptic region below the inner hair cells.

-This could boost the neurotransmitter glutamate, causing sound to be heard at excessive volume.
+This could boost the neurotransmitter glutamate, causing the sound to be heard at excessive volume.

-The model applies to both externally generated sound and internally generated sound (tinnitus), but supporting empirical evidence has not yet been obtained.
+The model applies to both externally and internally generated sound (tinnitus), but supporting empirical evidence has not yet been obtained.

 In the lateral system, whose function remains unclear, the pathways originate around the superior lateral olive and end in the primary afferent dendrite below the inner hair cell.

-In the medial system they begin medially with the superior olivary complex and end at the base of the outer hair cells, and the functions of the system appear to include modulation of auditory gain and behavioral response to sound (manifested in anatomical links with the formation of reticular).
+In the medical system, they begin medially with the superior olivary complex and end at the base of the outer hair cells.
+The system’s functions appear to include modulation of auditory gain and behavioral response to sound (manifested in anatomical links with the formation of reticular).

-Middle auditory dysfunction can contribute to both hyperacusis and tinnitus; therefore, altering the ability to modulate the center gain can result in persistent sensitivity despite exposure to moderate to high intensity noise.
+Middle auditory dysfunction can contribute to hyperacusis and tinnitus; therefore, altering the ability to modulate the center gain can result in persistent sensitivity despite exposure to moderate to high-intensity noise.

-However, there is evidence against such a role, since patients who have undergone vestibular nerve section (generally due to symptoms of vertigo refractory to other treatments) do not complain of increased tinnitus or volume intolerance.
+However, evidence is against such a role since patients who have undergone vestibular nerve section (generally due to symptoms of vertigo refractory to other treatments) do not complain of increased tinnitus or volume intolerance.

 And the psychoacoustic tests of these patients do not reveal a decrease in hearing performance.

 For patients, hearing hypersensitivity can lead to anxiety and even fear.
-This can be true for specific sounds or for sound in general.
+This can be true for specific sounds or sounds in general.

-The links between the central auditory system and areas of the brain involved in anxiety and fear are now under close scrutiny.
+The links between the central auditory system and brain areas in anxiety and fear are now under scrutiny.

 Specifically, anatomical and functional links have been identified between the central auditory system and the tonsils (the tonsils are an essential element of fear conditioning).

-These processes have been described as an integral part of the development of tinnitus-related distress and also of the fear and anxiety component of hyperacusis.
+These processes have been described as an integral part of the development of tinnitus-related distress and the fear and anxiety component of hyperacusis.